 1. The executive summary

-In your edible seaweeds farm's business plan, the first section is the executive summary — a captivating overview of your plan that aims to pique the reader's interest and leave them eager to learn more about your business.
+In your edible seaweed farm's business plan, the first section is the executive summary — a captivating overview of your plan that aims to pique the reader's interest and leave them eager to learn more about your business.

 When crafting the executive summary, start with an introduction to your business, including its name, concept, location, how long it has been running, and what sets it apart.
 Briefly mention the products and services you plan to offer and your target customer profile.